sal55/langs/mfeatures.md

 ### C Target

-Some version have supported a C target.
-The current compiler doesn't do so, and would not anywaty support all features in the language.
+Some versions have supported a C target.
+The current compiler doesn't do so, and would not anyway support all features in the language.

 I might add it again, but it will be as an extra target of M's intermediate language.
 A C target allows M programs to run on Linux, or to benefit from optimising C compilers.

 ### M Syntax
 Originally inspired by Algol-68, but has evolved its own style.
 Best described by looking at [example programs](Examples).